qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 in :ref:`select_by_value`, where you can find descriptions of all operators and selecting modes.

-A filter can also be specified with the :guilabel:`Advanced Filter (Expression)` choice in the bottom left pull-down menu of the attribute table dialog.
-The filter expression will show up at the bottom of the widget.
+The filter expression will show up at the bottom of the form.

 .. _figure_filter_select_form: